jamierhmn/aws-gcloud-file-upload/README.md

   4)  flask run

 You can open the app in localhost and upload image  & media to AWS and document to Gcloud

+#Test Cases(functional and unit) will be added shortly.